danirod/dummyauth/README.md

 Requirements
 ------------

-* Python 3.6 + pipenv
+* Python 3.6.
+(May work on Python 3.5, but it hasn't been tested)

-**In this house we use pipenv**.
+* **In this house we use pipenv**.
+Get it using `pip install pipenv`.

 How to run
 ----------

-### Environment variables
+### Development mode

-Flask will read the environment variables from an .env file if such file exists in the project root directory.
-This is handy during development.
-Alternatively, use your shell to export environment variables, set them when creating the Docker container, or use any other way to pass environment variables to the application.

-Environment variables:
+This application uses the Flask application pattern factory, so importing the `dummyauth` module will expose a `create_app` function.
+There is also an uwsgi.py that exposes an app object.

+During development mode you'll probably use Flask internal development server.
+This server is designed to be used during development and it's not suitable for the safety and performance standards used in production environments.
+However, it's easy to use and it can be used in development mode.

+Make sure you've installed Pipfile dependencies using:

+    pipenv install

+Run the server using:

+    pipenv run flask run

+**Note that the server won't run unless a secret key is set**.
+(See below).

+**Environment variables**: If an .env file is found in the project root directory, those variables will be read and used in the Flask server.
+There are a few useful environment variables.

-* SECRET_KEY: the key to use to encrypt sessions.
-Please, set up a key.
+* SECRET_KEY: The key to use to encrypt session.
+Please, use a key.
-* FLASK_ENV: the environment to use: "production" or "development".
+* FLASK_ENV: The environment to run the server in: production, development...
-* FLASK_DEBUG: whether to enable debug (FLASK_DEBUG=1) or not (FLASK_DEBUG=0).
+* FLASK_DEBUG: Whether to enable debug (FLASK_DEBUG=1) or not (FLASK_DEBUG=0).
-* HOST: host to bind the application on.
-By default, it will bind the server to 0.0.0.0, listening on all interfaces, unless changed to something better (i.e. HOST="127.0.0.1" or HOST="192.168.1.33").

-### Internal Flask server
+### WSGI application server

-* Install pipenv if you don't have it: `pip install pipenv` or use your system package manager (use the PPA, `brew install pipenv` on MacOS X...)
-* `pipenv install` to install dependencies.
-* `pipenv run flask run` to run the internal Flask server.

-### WSGI, Gunicorn

-**Under development**.
+The WSGI server increases the performance of the Flask application and it's what you should use to run your application in a production server.
+You're encouraged to still put a web server on top of your application server and to reverse proxy requests to your application server, such as using NGINX or Apache.

+Suggested application servers are uWSGI and Gunicorn.
+None of them are in the Pipfile.
+It may be tricky to get the application servers use the PYTHONPATH of Pipfile.

+More instructions on how to use uWSGI and Gunicorn have to be written.

-### Docker
+### Docker images

 You can build the Dockerfile included in this project and run the server using Docker.
-When running inside the Docker container, the following environment variables are set by default:

-* FLASK_ENV: `production`, unless changed.
-* FLASK_DEBUG: `0`, unless changed.

-An usage example:
+The Docker image will use the uWSGI application server and expose it in port 5000.
+You may want to put this port behind a reverse proxy web server such as NGINX.

+You still have to set the secret key using the SECRET_KEY environment variable.
+A full example on how to build and deploy this image using Docker:

-    $ docker build -t danirod/dummyauth:1.0 .
+    $ docker build -t dummyauth:1.0 .
-    $ docker run --rm -p 127.0.0.1:5000:5000 \
+    $ docker run --rm -p 5000:5000 -e SECRET_KEY="s3cr3t" dummyauth:1.0
-      -e SECRET_KEY="can you keep a secret?" \
-      danirod/dummyauth:1.0

 Current caveats